prof3ssorSt3v3/mad9034/docs/modules/week2/README.md

 # Week 2: Research and Analysis Overview

-::: warning Preparation Required
+::: Requirements

-To maximize your engagement and success in the course, it is crucial to thoroughly review the weekly module before each class.
-Your active participation depends on diligently meeting this preparation requirement, ensuring you are fully informed and ready to contribute to discussions and activities.
+For optimal engaging and understanding of the course material, please review this module before class.
+In-class work is part of your grade.
+Make sure to utilize the time in class wisely for hands-on work and consultation with your professor.
 :::

 ## Learning Objectives